nhsuk/dct.crc.cms/README.md

 and change if ever required.
 The FRONTEND_TEST_CONTAINER_IMAGE_TAG is configured similarly.

+One very useful pipeline parameter is TAGS as mentioned above.
+This supplies the name of a Behave <https://behave.readthedocs.io/en/stable/index.html> tag to select tests to be run.
+By default the tag is Smoke, selecting basic tests of CRCv3 functions.
+Two other useful values are:
+- All - run all tests
+- Abuse - run abuse tests (tests actions that a malicious actor might take outside the UI)

 ### Running front end tests locally

 These remarks assume that your local development environment is a dev container.